randombits-dev/micro-storage/client/src/content/docs/docs/8-technical.md

 ### Creating subscriptions

 1. User calls `subscribe()` function of the contract, choosing the storage limit and subscription length.
+2. Using price feeds, the user the subscription price is calculated and the user is charged.
-2. An NFT is minted that contains the storage limit and expiration date of the subscription.
+3. An NFT is minted that contains the storage limit and expiration date of the subscription.
-3. A request is sent to Chainlink Functions, which creates a new account for the user on the server.
+4. A request is sent to Chainlink Functions, which creates a new account for the user on the server.
-4. The user signs a message to prove ownership of the NFT, so they can communicate with the server API.
+5. The user signs a message to prove ownership of the NFT, so they can communicate with the server API.

 ### Cancelling subscriptions